Shinokawa/MisaRin/README.md

 - Share ideas and report bugs via Issues/PRs.
 - If you're interested in the Japanese animation pipeline, join Discussions to improve the Retas workflow.
-- Release notes are automatically generated from commits by the publishing workflow.
 - *Keywords for developers: Flutter, CanvasKit, Pixel Art, Cel Shading, Retas, PaintMan, Color Trace (色トレス), Binary Pen (二值化ペン).*

 Released under the **MIT License** — feel free to download, modify, and share.